karen portrait circle

 The parking garages are very expensive, but there are ways around paying an arm and a leg to get rid of your car.

 • If you're making a quick stop, an hour or less, one solution is the Pier 39 parking garage, because of coupons and Pier 39 restaurant validations.
 I'd recommend this if you're just running in to grab a quick bite.
 However, if you overstay just a little, you'll be paying for the next hour at $10 per hour.
-This is the most convenient garage for Pier 39, but not really worth it for most visits.
+This is the most convenient garage for Pier 39 and they have some really good discounts available sometimes for a flat fee if you reserve in advance ($20 per day instead of $50).

 • If you park at the Triangle Lot near the Fisherman's Wharf sign at 2817 Taylor St., they have a list of all the restaurants and activities that will do validation for free parking at the lot there.